jyaaan/otozu/README.md

 ---

 Built with 🎵 by an engineer who got tired of writing the same spectrogram conversion code over and over again.
+Bulk of code was taken from my sneeze detector, Kushami.